 Melanin is a natural compound synthesized in the body that gives the skin its color.
 Melanocytes are cells that synthesize melanin.
 Once it is made, melanin is stored in cells known as melanosomes.
-It was previously thought that the number of melanocytes correlated with a darker pigmentation.
+It was previously thought that the number of melanocytes correlated with darker pigmentation.
 However, it turns out that all of us have a similar number of melanocytes.
 It is the level of activity in these melanocytes and the type of melanin produced that truly determine pigmentation.
 In other words, we all have the same number of pigment producing cells, but the cells are more actively producing melanin in those with darker skin.

 Studies have strongly supported melanin’s sun protective roles, as it is clear that those with darker skin pigmentation do not get as many skin cancers due to solar damage.
 Eumelanin is a type of melanin that has a shielding property from the sun’s ultraviolet (UV) rays.
-Essentially, it’s our body’s natural form of a sunscreen.
+Essentially, it’s our body’s natural form of sunscreen.

 Dark Skin Can Still Be Damaged by the Sun